charansai0/LU-Decomposition/README.md

 ## Algorithm

 Step 1:
+start the program

+Step 2:
 Import the numpy  module to use the built-in functions for calculation

-Step 2:
+Step 3:
 Prepare the lists from each linear equations and assign in np.array()

-Step 3:
+Step 4:
 Using the np.linalg.solve(), we can find the solutions.

-Step 4:
+Step 5:
 End the program

 ## Program: